moka-guys/soteria/README.md

 These volumes are provided with read and write permissions as this is required for the SampleSheet checks and upload, as well as for reading and writing to the database.

+By default, the container made from this image will listen on port 80.

 #### Testing mode
 In testing mode the container port 80 is mapped to the host port 3333.